AdaCore/learn/content/courses/ada_2022_whats_new/chapters/array_aggregates.rst

    Vector : Integer_Array := (for J in 1 ..
 5 => J * 2);

-The association starts with :ada:`for` keyword, just like a quantified expression.
-It declares an index parameter that can be used in a component computation.
+This association starts with :ada:`for` keyword, just like a quantified expression.
+It declares an index parameter that you can use in the computation of a component.

-Of cource, iterated component association could nest and be nested in another associtation (iterated or not).
+Iterated component associations can nest and can be nested in another association (iterated or not).
 But you can't mix iterated and not iterated association in one list.
-Here is a square matrix definition:
+Here we use this to define a square matrix:

 .. code-block:: ada